openactive/OpenActive.NET/README.md

 Data model updates automatically trigger [model regeneration in CI](https://github.com/openactive/OpenActive.NET/actions/workflows/create-data-model-pr.yaml), which generates a new PR with the changes.

-The `models-lib` code generator is used to generate the model classes in this repository.
-See [here](https://github.com/openactive/models-lib#specific-examples) for more information.
+The [`models-lib`](https://github.com/openactive/models-lib#specific-examples) code generator is used to generate the model classes in this repository.

 ### Pull requests